ehuff10/telecom-churn-prediction/README.md

 # Streamlit app
 The Streamlit application allows users to:

--Enter customer information using dropdowns and numeric inputs
+- Enter customer information using dropdowns and numeric inputs

--Generate a churn probability and risk tier
+- Generate a churn probability and risk tier

--Simulate how the model would be used by a real retention team
+- Simulate how the model would be used by a real retention team

 - streamlit run app.py
 # Reproducibility